26 October 2012

 23 October 2012

-Tags: Pope Benedict XVI Violence against Christians Maronite Patriarch Bechara Rai Syro-Malankara Catholic Church Egypt's Christians
+Tags: Violence against Christians Pope Benedict XVI Maronite Patriarch Bechara Peter Syro-Malankara Catholic Church Egypt's Christians

 The image above shows some of the girls of St. Anne’s Orphanage in Trichur, India.
 St. Anne’s Charitable Institute, founded by Father John Kizhakudem about 85 years ago, is administered today by the Nirmala Dasi Sisters.
 Read more about their work in The Orphans of Trichur from the May-June 2000 issue of the magazine. (photo: Sean Sprague)